ka1130/just-sudo-it/_posts/2017-04-04-gulp-basics.md

 ## Sourcemaps

 The next thing I’m going to cover is sourcemaps.
 Having sourcemaps built into your sass task is a must when it comes to debugging your code.
 Imagine having an issue in your .css file and trying to fix it with your browser’s Dev Tools.
 If you try to inspect an element on your website now, you will see a specific line in the .css file.
 This may not be what you want, especially if you use a compressed output style.
-You will rather wish the Dev Tools to point out the .scss file and specific line number inside.
+You'd rather wish the Dev Tools to point out the .scss file and specific line number inside.
 This is what you need sourcemaps for.
 Let’s install them and add to devDependencies:

 {% highlight javascript %}
 npm install gulp-sourcemaps --save-dev